sebastienblaisfernandez/webOneBiteAtaTime/basics/data_structure/data_structure.md

 ### Queue

-A queue is a linear data structure that follows the First-In-First-Out (FIFO) principle.
-In a queue the first added, is the first one to be removed.
+A queue is a linear data structure, You can remove only the first added element.
+That follow the First-In-First-Out (FIFO) principle.
+Queue have linear time operation `O(1)`.
+Adding to a `enqueuing` push() is call in queueing and removing from the queue is called `dequeuing` or shift().

 ## Non-linear data structures